Table of Contents:Announcements

 What you can do is, if you haven't already, send me your NC Bradford information.
-I will add it to the database and let you know if you connect with anyone.
-At this point, it would be unlikely if you did not connect with anyone as there are 530 Bradfords in my database as of November 13, 2006, and I'm still in the process of adding others.
+No gedcoms, just text.
+I will add it to the database.
+At this point, it would be unlikely if you did not connect with anyone as there are over 500 Bradfords in the database, and I'm still in the process of adding others.

 Also, you can help by sending biographies of your NC Bradford ancestors.
-I've seen some very interesting information sent to me, as far as occupations and records they've found, but I'd love hear more about then and I'm sure others would as well.
+I've seen some very interesting information sent to me, as far as occupations and records they've found, but I'd love hear more about the individuals and I'm sure others would as well.

 Deeds and Indentures